-- Kohlrabi bulbs are surrounded by two distinct fibrous layers that do not soften well when cooked.
+- Kohlrabi bulb is surrounded by two distinct fibrous layers that do not soften well when cooked.
 These fibrous layers should be peeled with a sharp knife, prior to cooking or serving raw.

 - The peeling of the thick layers often reduces the edible portion, appreciably.
 After peeling you can chop, slice, grate, julienne or cut into matchsticks depending on the recipe you plan to use.